OleksiiOleksenko/SpecFuzz/README.md

 # SpecFuzz
-A tool to enable fuzzing for Spectre vulnerabilities
+A tool to enable fuzzing for Spectre vulnerabilities.
+See our [Technical Report](https://arxiv.org/abs/1905.10311) for details.

 # Getting started